Faculty of Natural Sciences Faculty

 In SELINA (Science for Evidence-based and sustainabLe decIsions about NAtural capital), a total of 50 partners from all 27 EU member states (including selected EU overseas territories), Norway, Switzerland, Israel and the UK are working together to translate the methods and data on ecosystems and their services developed in recent years as part of the European Biodiversity Strategies into practical applications in decision-making processes in the public and private sectors.
 In addition to the academic partners, SELINA also integrates various partners from politics, administration and business, who are to sound out questions from various sectors at different spatial levels within the framework of a total of 15 demonstration projects.
 The main objective of SELINA is to create applicable recommendations for evidence-based decision-making and to support the necessary societal changes for the protection and sustainable use of the environment.

-LUH and the Institute of Physical Geography and Landscape Ecology is coordinating the project with a budget of 13 million euros and is responsible for the implementation and management of the project as well as for the interdisciplinary integration of the results.
+LUH and the Institute of Earth System Sciences is coordinating the project with a budget of 13 million euros and is responsible for the implementation and management of the project as well as for the interdisciplinary integration of the results.

 Utilising the resources of biological diversity in such a way that they are preserved and ecosystems that have already been damaged can regenerate at the same time: This is the aim of the Europe-wide SELINA research project, which is being coordinated by Leibniz University Hannover (LUH) and started on 1 July 2022.
 The European Union (EU) is funding the project within its new HORIZON research framework programme with a total volume of 13 million euros.